Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Proper Use of mannitol
+Proper use of mannitol

-Inhaled mannitol is used with a special inhaler which will measure the effect of mannitol on your lungs.
+Aridol™ is used with a special inhaler which will measure the effect of mannitol on your lungs.
 It is given by a doctor or other trained health professional who will be with you during the test.
 After you have completed the test, your doctor will know the result right away (positive or negative for asthma).

 Aridol™ is a test kit containing one single patient use inhaler and 3 blister packs containing 19 capsules of mannitol for inhalation in marked doses to perform one bronchial challenge test.